Giants vs. Cubs MLB Betting Odds, Trends & Prediction

-With Jordan Hicks set to oppose Javier Assad in the pitching matchup, what’s the best bet on the board in Monday night’s Giants vs. Cubs contest?
+With Logan Webb set to oppose Justin Steele in the pitching matchup, what’s the best bet in Tuesday night’s Giants vs. Cubs contest?
 First pitch is set for 8:05 p.m.
-ET from Wrigley Field?
+ET from Wrigley Field.

 Game Matchup & Betting Odds